varnita619/pallet-store/README.md

 # Pallet Store

 Hi!
-I'm **Varnita Makrariya**, I have created this ecommerce website using React and Mock API's.
+I'm **Varnita Makrariya**, I have created this ecommerce website using React, CSS and Mock API's.

 # To Use this do as follows:-